*This post was updated on June 18th, 2019.

 To me the months of summer is about looking skin-kissed, active, and sleepy at the same time.
 Their is no nature to observe, no traveling plans to be made, just the idea of killing time and getting things done.
 Hence for this season, I have chosen brown and gold as my colors.
 I never thought I could contour like Kim Kardashian (BTW she does her sisters’ contouring as well), but after watching her a million times, I have picked up a few tricks and attempted contouring with a Urban Decay sample Sephora gifted me with purchase.
 It is quite easy and the truth is you cannot mess it up.
 Just remember to apply and reapply the layers using one-stroke.
 For the blush, I would recommend applying the Kora Organics Crystal Luminizer in Rose Quartz (See HERE) over your cheeks.

 For the rest of your face, I cannot recommend enough Huda’s Huda Matte & Metal Melted Double Ended Eyeshadows (see HERE).
-Don’t be deceived by the colors, the word “eyeshadow”, or its applicators.
-The colors are charming and do not blend.
+Don’t be deceived by the colors, the word “eyeshadow” or its applicators.
+The colors are charming, but do not blend.
 Do not apply eyeliner.
 Be discerning with applying one color or two colors.
-I have bought four products from this line of Huda’s and have received rave reviews from everyone.
-FYI, the colors I bought are Minted (mint matte), Dinero (silver-toned mint glitter); Bubble Bath (dusty pink matte), Pink Champagne (silver-based cool pink glitter); Wednesday (baby pink matte), Fro-yo (silver baby pink glitter); and one more, which I will add later.
+I have bought five products from this line of Huda’s and have received rave reviews.
+Also, the colors I bought are Minted/Dinero, Cherry Soda/Hot Sauce, Fro-Yo/Wednesday, Silk Bomber/Bubblegum Bubble Bath, and Limelight/Gold Chains.

-For your lips, I recommend picking any nude or pink shade I mentioned in the previous Sephora post.
-The links are above.
+For your lips, I recommend picking any nude or pink shade.

 Summer is also the month where you show skin.
 I mean, why not?
 I have bought two body scrubs (See HERE and HERE) for myself and seeing the results.
 I am also loving the Sun-Defying Sunscreen Oil in SPF 50 (see HERE) because it nourishes my skin.
 Adopt a new ideology this year like wearing hats and sunglasses.
 It is so refreshing to see women who are comfortable accessorizing.